Binomial Rings: Axiomatisation, Transfer and Classification: Axioms

 The appellations \emph{numerical} and \emph{binomial} may thus be treated synonymously.

 Let us now resolve the mystery of the missing sixth axiom.
-In $\Z$, there ``exists'' a formula for iterated binomial co-efficients: \beq \binom{\binom{r}{m}}{n}=\sum_{k=1}^{mn} g_k\binom{r}{k}, \eeq in the sense that there are unique integers $g_k$ making the formula valid for every $r\in\Z$.
+In $\Z$, there ``exists'' a formula for iterated binomial coefficients:

+in the sense that there are unique integers $g_k$ making the formula valid for every $r\in\Z$.
 Golomb has examined these iterates in some detail, and his paper \cite{Golomb} is brought to an end with the discouraging conclusion: \begin{quote} No simple reduction formulas have yet been found for the most general case of $\binom{\binom nb}a$. \end{quote}

-Note, however, that \eref{Eq: It BC} is a polynomial identity with rational co-efficients, by which it must hold in every $\Q$-algebra, and therefore in every binomial ring.
+Note, however, that \eqref{Eq: It BC} is a polynomial identity with rational coefficients, by which it must hold in every $\Q$-algebra, and therefore in every binomial ring.
 This proves the redundancy of Ekedahl's original sixth axiom: